tinyhomecinema/one-service-filter/README.md

 ![Filtered list](images/img_5.png)

 ### Some important notes
-- The extension doesn't work if you are not signed in.
+- **The extension doesn't work if you are not signed in.**
-- The films are removed only from the current page you are visiting, if the list has more than one page you will need to execute these steps again for every page you visit.
-The films counting before you run the filter is for the entire list, but after is only for the page.
+- The films are removed only from the current page you are visiting, but if the list has more than one page and the filter is active, every list page you visit will show the films which are only available on the selected service.
+- The films counting after you turn on the filter is only for the current page you are visiting, not for the entire list.